spaceml-org/floodmapper/tutorial/05_DOWNLOADING_AND_MAPPING.md

  * Track image download progress in the database.
  * Download the latest permanent water layers from GEE archive.

-To start the download process, execute the following in a terminal:
+To start the download process, execute one of the following commands in a terminal under the ```floodmapper/scripts``` directory:

 ```
+# Change to the scripts directory
+cd scripts

 # Query data by pointing to a saved AoI file
 python 01_download_images.py \
-    --path-aois gs://floodmapper-test/0_DEV/1_Staging/operational/EMSR586/patches_to_map.geojson \
+    --path-aois gs://floodmapper-demo/0_DEV/1_Staging/operational/EMSR586/patches_to_map.geojson \
     --flood-start-date 2022-07-01 \
     --flood-end-date 2022-07-24 \
     --preflood-start-date 2022-06-15 \
     --preflood-end-date 2022-06-20 \
+    --bucket-uri gs://floodmapper-demo \
+    --path-env-file ../.env

+# OR Query data by specifying a list of LGA names
+python 01_download_images.py \
+    --lga-names Newcastle,Maitland,Cessnock \
+    --flood-start-date 2022-07-01 \
+    --flood-end-date 2022-07-24 \
+    --preflood-start-date 2022-06-15 \
-    --threshold-clouds-after 0.95 \
+    --preflood-end-date 2022-06-20 \
-    --threshold-invalids-after 0.7 \
+    --bucket-uri gs://floodmapper-demo \
-    --bucket_path gs://floodmapper-test/0_DEV/1_Staging/GRID
+    --path-env-file ../.env
 ```

 The script will submit a list of tasks to GEE, which accomplishes most of the downloads in the background.
-After submitting all tasks, the script continues running, polling GEE every minute to check on the task status and update the database.
+After submitting all tasks, the script continues running, polling GEE every few seconds to check on the task status and update the database.
 The script writes a 'master list' of task 'keys' to a JSON file in the curent directory.
-This can be used with the a notebook to monitor total progress.```
+This can be used with the a notebook to monitor total progress.

 ## Monitoring Downloads